ntreu14/FSharp-Parser-Examples/README.md

 # FSharp-Parser-Examples
-Exploring parser combinators in F# with FParsex
+Exploring parser combinators in F# with FParsec